Book Projects

 by Kathryn A. Haklin

-Writing Claustrophobia: Enclosure in Nineteenth-Century French Literature examines the evident but unexplored proliferation of enclosed spaces in literature just prior to the first definition of ‘claustrophobia,’ coined in 1879 at the Faculté de Médecine in Paris.
-However, before any medical definition existed, French writers began to conceptualize an emerging anxiety of confinement.
-In Writing Claustrophobia, I offer historically-grounded close readings of works by Baudelaire, Hugo, Verne, and Zola to demonstrate the variegated ways in which these authors persistently deploy scenes of spatial enclosure.
-I argue that French writers mobilize what would later be called ‘claustrophobia’ to respond to evolving anxieties about urban renewal, industry, progress, the environment, social injustice, and imperial rule—sociopolitical tensions emanating from the rapidly modernizing society of nineteenth-century France.
+Writing Claustrophobia: Enclosure and the Emergence of Medicalized Anxiety in France explores how the cultural imagination of confinement in literature paved the way for the medical definition of “claustrophobia,” coined in 1879 at the Faculté de Médecine in Paris.
+Even before the term entered medical discourse, French writers were already articulating an emerging anxiety of confinement.
+In Writing Claustrophobia, I offer historically grounded close readings of works by Baudelaire, Hugo, Verne, and Zola to demonstrate the varied ways in which these authors persistently staged scenes of spatial enclosure.
+I argue that French writers mobilize what would later be called “claustrophobia” to grapple with the sociopolitical tensions of a rapidly modernizing France, from the pressures of urban renewal and industrial growth to anxieties over environment, empire, and social change.

 Research for this project has been generously funded by a Postdoctoral Fellowship in the Department of Romance Languages and Literatures at Washington University in St. Louis, a Gilman Fellowship (Johns Hopkins University) and fellowship year at the École Normale Supérieure (Paris - Ulm), and an Alexander Grass Humanities Institute Graduate Fellowship (Johns Hopkins University).